MFlisar/MaterialDialogFragments/README.md

 * **BottomSheet**
 * **FullscreenDialog**

-# State

-- [ ] General
-	- [x] Dialog Style
-	- [ ] BottomSheet Style
-		- [ ] sticky footer
-		- [x] position bug on screen rotation (also in combination with show/hide keyboard)
-		- [ ] elevate header/footer on scroll
-		- [ ] keyboard should push up the whole layout (e.g. for InputDialog)
-	- [x] Fullscreen Style
-- [ ] Features
-	- [ ] Swipe Dismiss + support of nested scrolling containers
-	- [ ] BottomSheet - flag to support "expand to fullscreen style" (pos button in toolbar is enabled, pos button in footer is removed, toolbar replaces the title)
-- [ ] Dialogs
-	- [x] Info
-	- [x] Input
-	- [x] List
-	- [x] NumberPicker
-	- [ ] DateTime
-	- [ ] Color
-	- [ ] Ads
-	- [ ] Frequency
-- [ ] Optional Features
-	- [x] List - Filtering
-	- [ ] List - Providing a full custom adapter??? eventually...
-	- [ ] Better default value handling? e.g. ListDialog default icon size? would need to be some extensible solution so that each dialog can register its defaults in there...

 # Introduction

 It works as simply as following: From within an `Activity`/`Fragment` create a dialog like following: